Ergodic properties of one-dimensional incommensurate bilayer materials: Incommensurate bilayer materials: ergodic properties

 \subsection{Convergence of the density of states measure for the incommensurate coupled chain model}

-In this section, we will prove convergence of the truncated density of states measure for the full incommensurate coupled chain model.
+In this section, we will prove convergence of the empirical density of states measure for the full incommensurate coupled chain model.
 The fact that the model has two chains makes the proof slightly more involved than the case of the reduced coupled chain model.
-In particular, we will not prove this model is ergodic in the sense of Definition \ref{def:standard_ergodic_operator_random} as an intermediate step.
-However, we will see that the proof follows from the same essential ideas.
+In particular, we will not prove this model is ergodic in the sense of Definition \ref{def:standard_ergodic_operator_random_0} as an intermediate step.
+However, the proof follows from the same essential ideas.

-We start by defining the density of states for the incommensurate coupled chain truncated to the interval $[-L,L]$ for $L > 0$ simultaneously for each chain, subject to Dirichlet boundary conditions. \begin{definition} For each fixed $b \in \mathbb{R}$, and each positive $L > 0$, let $\Lambda_L^1 := \mathbb{Z} \cap [-L,L]$ and $\Lambda_L^2 := \mathbb{Z} \cap \left[-\frac{L + b}{1 - \theta},\frac{L - b}{1 - \theta}\right]$.
+We start by defining the density of states for the incommensurate coupled chain truncated to the interval $[-L,L]$ for $L > 0$ simultaneously for each chain, subject to Dirichlet boundary conditions. \begin{definition} For each fixed $b \in \mathbb{R}$, and each positive $L > 0$, let $\Lambda_L^1 := \mathbb{Z} \cap [-L,L]$ and $\Lambda_L^2 := \mathbb{Z} \cap \left[\frac{-L - b}{1 - \theta},\frac{L - b}{1 - \theta}\right]$.
 For $L > |b|$, we have

 where $\floor{ \cdot }$ denotes the floor function, i.e., the mapping of a positive number $\eta$ to the largest integer less than or equal to $\eta$.
 Let

 where